march-dave/react-wikiproject-app/README.md

-# react-for-heroku
+# react-wikiproject-app
-A simple deployment ready webpack-react application for heroku
+A simple deployment

 ## Instructions